PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/tabs.md

     # No need for _legacy_link in this case
 ```

-Finally here is the `$tabs` property used for automatic registration, it still needs a `class_name` field that will be used for permission checking, it will also be used to create the default `AUTHORIZATION_ROLES` related to this **class_name**.
+Finally, here is the `$tabs` property used for automatic registration.
+It still requires a `class_name` field: it will be used to create the default `AUTHORIZATION_ROLES` related to this **class_name**, and later to check for those permissions.

 ```php
 // yourmodule/ps_linklist.php